Odenton, Maryland: History

 Canneries, primarily for tomatoes, were built in many locations in Anne Arundel County, including Odenton and Woodwardville.
 The George M. Murray Canning House, built in the late 19th century on Odenton Road (behind present day 1380 and 1382 Odenton Road) was a successful operation into the early 1900s.

 Shortly after 1900, another company built an electric interurban railroad parallel to the B&P and also electrified the former A&ER.
 Train service on these lines began in 1908.
 The Washington, Baltimore and Annapolis Electric Railroad provided public transportation to central Maryland.

-In 1914, the United States Naval Academy purchased the 800 acre Hammond Manor Farm in neighboring Gambrills for the construction of a dairy following the 1910 typhoid fever outbreak at the Academy.
-The Academy operated the dairy until 1998.
+In 1914, the United States Naval Academy purchased the 800 acre Hammond Manor Farm in neighboring Gambrills for the construction of a dairy following the 1910 typhoid fever outbreak at the academy.
+The academy operated the dairy until 1998.
 Until 2005 it was the home of Dean Foods' Horizon Organic dairy.
 The farm is currently the home of Maryland Sunrise Farm.

 In 1917, at the advent of World War I, Odenton's growth was spurred by the establishment of Fort Meade.
 The United States Department of War acquired 19000 acres of land west of Odenton to develop a training camp, displacing numerous farmers, merchants and public and private enterprises, many of whom moved east to nearby Odenton.
 The Epiphany Chapel and Church House at Fort Meade was listed on the National Register of Historic Places in 2001.
 This growth accelerated in the 1950s with the establishment of the National Security Agency on the fort and Friendship International Airport (now the Baltimore-Washington International Thurgood Marshall Airport) a few miles to the north.
 Odenton still maintains its railroad history through the Dennis F. Sullivan Maintenance Facility, operated by Amtrak, which maintains track, bridges and other structures on the Amtrak/MARC line between Baltimore and Washington.
 All of this, as well as the suburban expansion of Baltimore and Washington, D.C., have transformed Odenton from a farmland region to a business, residential and industrial center in Anne Arundel County.

 Geography

 Odenton is located at 39.071276°N 76.699756°W (39.071276, −76.699756).

 According to the United States Census Bureau, the CDP has a total area of 38.3 km2, all of it land.

+It is bordered by Gambrills to the east, Severn to the north, Fort Meade to the west, and Crofton to the south.
+It is located at the intersection of Maryland routes 170 and 175 and is bordered by Route 32 to the north.
+The zipcode is 21113.